I track tech news every day because I know you don’t have time to.

 But here’s what nobody wants to admit.
 You probably already have what you need.

 I’m serious.
 The features sitting right there in your OS?
 Most people never touch them.
 They’d rather pay $10 a month for an app that does the same thing Windows 11 or macOS already handles.
+It’s wild.

 That’s backwards.

-Let me show you three things you can do right now without downloading anything new.
+Here are three things you can do right now without downloading anything new.
 No signups.
 No credit cards.
 Just features that are already on your machine.

 Master Your Operating System